The Seventh of March Speech was one of the most famous orations delivered by Daniel Webster, an orator who had no equal.

 But the Seventh of March speech finished Daniel Webster’s Senate career.
 Four months later on July 17, he delivered another speech to the Senate – his farewell speech.
 He then resumed his position as President Millard Fillmore’s Secretary of State.

-In 1852, he unsuccessfully sought the Whig nomination for president.
-Shortly thereafter he fell off his horse at his home in Marshfield, Mass.
-He crushed his head in the fall, and suffered from cirrhosis of the liver.
+In 1852, he unsuccessfully sought the Whig nomination for president while suffering from cirrhosis of the liver.
+Shortly thereafter, he fell off his horse at his home in Marshfield, Mass., crushing his head in the fall.

 Daniel Webster died on Oct.
 24, 1852, after uttering the words, "I still live."